openflighthpc/retype-documentation/Retype_Documentation/flight_solo/aws/aws_cluster_config.md

     - Create hosts entries from Flight Hunter data: Flight profile can create /etc/hosts file entries based on the data it automatically collects on connected nodes.

-6. Build profiles by running the command `flight profile apply` E.g. applying the login profile to a login node, and the compute profile to compute nodes
+6. Build profiles by running the command `flight profile apply`
+    a.
+First apply a profile to the login node.
+E.g.
     ```
     flight profile apply login1 login
+    ```
+    b.
+Wait for the login node profile to finish applying.
+You can check the status of all nodes with `flight profile list`.
+    c.
+Apply a profile to the compute nodes.
+E.g.
+    ```
     flight profile apply node01,node02 compute
     ```